rzdhop/KNX-Communication-Analyser/README.md

 ## Feedbacks

-If you find any bug, do not hesitate to file an issue.
+If you find any bug, do not hesitate to create an new [issue](https://github.com/rzdhop/KNX-Communication-Analyser/issues "issue's section").
 Thanks!

 ## Contributors

-This awesome program is created by [IchInose_0x3b](https://github.com/rzdhop "IchInose_0x3b GitHub profile"), [VictorFS78](https://github.com/VictorFS78 "IchInose_0x3b GitHub profile") and Johanne.
+This awesome program is written by [IchInose_0x3b](https://github.com/rzdhop "IchInose_0x3b GitHub profile"), [VictorFS78](https://github.com/VictorFS78 "VictorFS78 GitHub profile") and [Soajoh](https://github.com/Soajoh "Soajoh GitHub profile").

 ## Licence